 - You may have a virus or malware infection on your device

-- Some applications or services running on your machine may be causing your machine to crash
+- Some applications or services running on your machine may be causing the game to crash

 To prevent unexpected quits or unresponsiveness in the future, try the following suggestions: